NetRun Help

 popup to "Whole program (main)".
 None of the builtin NetRun code

-will be included, and you can define any routines you like.
+will be included, and you can define any functions you like.

-You'll need to #include "lib/inc.c" to get the builtin NetRunroutines like print_int.
+You'll need to #include "lib/inc.c" to get the builtin NetRun functions like print_int.

 Saved Files